Simbiat23/Ajo/README.md

-# ÀJỌ — Community Savings Circle Management Platform
+# ÀJỌ- Community Savings Circle Management Platform

 ÀJỌ is a digital rotational savings circle (susu/ajo) platform, built for a fullstack development course with CBF Academy.
 It's designed to bring transparency and accountability to informal community savings groups, letting members create circles, join via invite code, track contributions, and follow the payout rotation, all in one place.